rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default Firebase;
 {{< /highlight >}}

-That's the authentication interface for your React components connected to the Firebase API.
+That's the authentication interface for your React components that will connect to the Firebase API.
 It covers all the use cases for this application.
 In the next section, we will consume all the methods of your Firebase class in your React components.

 ### Exercises: